Things to do in Flagstaff

 From the entrance to the park you’ll drive through Arizona wilderness and see free-range wildlife including black bears, bison, wolves and bighorn sheep.
 At the end of the drive, you’ll arrive at Fort Bearizona, a walk-through area housing baby and smaller animals.
 You can also hop aboard Bearizona’s open-air bus for a guided drive through the park with unobstructed views.

-One of the oldest observatories in the United States and named one of “The World’s 100 Most Important Places” by TIME in 2011, Lowell Observatory lies just minutes outside downtown Flagstaff.
-You can experience our Universe through a variety of programming, including guided tours, featured presentations, telescope viewing and outdoor constellation tours.
+One of the oldest observatories in the United States and once named one of “The World’s 100 Most Important Places” by TIME, Lowell Observatory lies just minutes outside downtown Flagstaff.
+You can experience the Universe through a variety of programming, including guided tours, featured presentations, telescope viewing and outdoor constellation tours.
 Visit night or day for an experience that’s out of this world!

 Does the phrase “high-flying adrenaline junkie” describe you?
 Then this course is for you.
 Way up in the tree canopy, you’ll climb, balance, and zip-line through the forest.
 There are five adult courses and one children’s course.
 Be sure to leave your fear of heights at home!